phoerious/rs-backup-suite/README.md

 **TIP:** If you don't remember the parameters for all these commands, simply run them without any and you'll get simple usage instructions.

 #### Making the chroot work
 rs-backup-suite can chroot backup users into the backup home base directory.
-For this to work you need to add a few folders to your `/bkp` directory:
+For this to work you need to add a few lines to your `/etc/fstab` and run `mount -a` afterwards:

-    mkdir -p "/bkp/"{"bin","lib","usr/bin","usr/lib","usr/local/bin","/usr/share/perl5","dev"}

-Then also add the following to your `/etc/fstab` and run `mount -a` afterwards:

     # Chroot
     /bin                    /bkp/bin                none    bind             0       0